Toucaan/toucaan.docs/docs/typography/introduction.md

 1. The orientation of the viewport,
 2. The physical size of the medium at hand, and
-3. The nature of content being served using the [Test of "Element Squarishness"](https://www.toucaan.com/blog/intrinsic-typography#the-test-of-element-squarish-ness/) along the principles of intrinsic design.
+3. The nature of content being served using the [criteria of "Element Squarishness"](https://www.toucaan.com/blog/intrinsic-typography#the-test-of-element-squarish-ness/) along the principles of intrinsic design.

 The variable name `--fs` stands for Font Size and `--lh` stands for Line Height.
 Refer the list of default utility-variables[^2] available on Toucaan.